Shreedhar Swami: Touring India for religious Revival

-For the next twelve years, Shreedhar Swami toured most of south India on foot.
+For the next thirteen years, Shreedhar Swami toured most of south India on foot.
 He used to halt at temples and Mathas where he would deliver discourses on Sanatan Vedic Dharma for religious upheaval.
 During his travels he made acquaintances with many other well known Hindu religious leaders and saints.
 The most significant of these was with Sivananda Swami of Shigehalli.
 He also visited the Vivekananda Rock Memorial and performed meditation there.
 In 1942, Shreedhar Swami took Sannyasa at Shigehalli and was accorded the title, 'Shreemat Paramhans Parivrajakacharya Bhagwan Shreedhar Swami'.
 After this till 1967, he extensively toured all over India and through his speeches, writings and spiritual initiatives, spread the core messages of the Vedas among common people.
 He, returned south to Varadapura in 1967 where he set up an ashram.
-He practised, held Hindu exorcism in various holy places, temples including Kolgibis (Kumta road), to drive ghosts, spirits out of any hosts body they have took over, using his mantradanada staff.
+He practised, held Hindu exorcism in various holy places, temples including Kolgibis (Kumta road), to drive ghosts, spirits out of any hosts body they have taken over, using his mantradanada staff.